MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md

      The **Choice** field specifies that the node has two or more sibling nodes that function as options.

-### <a name="to-generate-a-data-exchange-definition-that-is-based-on-an-xml-schema"></a>To generate a data exchange definition that is based on an XML schema
+### To generate a data exchange definition that is based on an XML schema

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter  **XML Schemas**, and then choose the related link.